-THE SEAL OF GOSHEN, COLORODO
+THE SEAL OF THE GOSHEN COLONY

-The Dai Council Orders of Decree are general guidelines adapted and issued by the Council of Elders to guide Dai Missions Ministries’ ethics, its day-to-day operations, the execution of its ministerial duties, and how the Dai will work toward its future goals.
+The Dai Council Orders of Decree are general guidelines adopted and issued by the Council of Elders to guide Dai Missions Ministries’ ethics, its day-to-day operations, the execution of its ministerial duties, and how the Dai will work toward its future goals.

 The Council encourages the congregational membership to abide by these guidelines to the best of their abilities in order to lead a more harmonious and set apart lifestyle.

 ORDER OF DECREE #1:

 Establishment of the Dai Council over Goshen and the Dai Populace

 I, Benjamin the III, former Regent of Goshen, hereby surrender and return my authority and seat of power to the Dai Council, confirmed by the will of the people, and establish their authority over the Dai people and the grounds of Goshen.
 From this moment on I declare the formal order of the creation, appointment, and assignment of Council members to delegate the authority of the formal Regency to be vested within them.

 [This decree is an artifact from 2016-2018, when Benjamin F. Terry, III was designated as Regent (appointed administrator) of the Dai by the then-remaining Dai Council members (before the Dai community became Dai Mission Ministries), with Ben’s goal being the re-establishment of the Dai community at large.
 Dai Mission Ministries is now governed by the Dai Council, as it has been since this decree was issued in October 2018.]